Lao Coffee Varieties and Production

 A non-profit organisation, the LCA aims to advance the coffee sector by uniting stakeholders, fostering collaboration, and linking producers to buyers and markets.

-LCA’s 89 members represent over half of the country’s coffee producers and exporters.
-They are primarily coffee producers, processors, roasters and millers.
-It’s a diverse mix, including exporters and international companies like McCullagh (Laos) Ltd, Paksong Highlands, and Outspan (linked to Convoyeur Coffee under Olam), Sinouk Coffee, a pioneer exporter and specialty producer, and Plantation Hills Artisan, known for its carbon-neutral focus.
+It’s a diverse mix, including exporters and international companies like Paksong Highlands, and Outspan now Covoya Specialty Coffee under Olam, Sinouk Coffee, a pioneer exporter and specialty producer, and Plantation Hills Artisans, known for its carbon-neutral focus.

 LCA prioritises quality, sustainability, and farmer incomes, supporting its members through consultancy, training, and development programs.
 Key initiatives include climate resilience, quality improvement, model farms, health safeguarding, GI tracking, and membership to the International Coffee Organization (ICO).